 - Pasta (penne, rigatoni, fusilli…)

 How to make pasta with peppers

-(Note: this is simply a quick explanation, the full recipe is at the bottom of the page)
+(Note: this is a quick explanation with step-by-step photos, the full recipe is at the bottom of the page)

 - Cook the peppers with seasoning and olive oil.